510 U.S. Patent and Trademark Office Business Hours [R-11.2013]

 Information regarding whether or not the Office is officially closed on any particular day may be obtained by calling 1-800-PTO(786)-9199 or (571) 272-1000.

-New patent applications filed in accordance with 37 CFR 1.10 will be stamped by the Office with the date of deposit as “Express Mail” with the United States Postal Service.
-For example, if a new patent application is deposited in “Express Mail” in accordance with 37 CFR 1.10 on a Saturday and the United States Postal Service gives it a date of deposit of Saturday, the Office will accord and stamp the correspondence with the Saturday date.
+New patent applications filed in accordance with 37 CFR 1.10 will be stamped by the Office with the date of deposit as “Express Mail” (Priority Mail Express) with the United States Postal Service.
+For example, if a new patent application is deposited in “Express Mail” (Priority Mail Express) in accordance with 37 CFR 1.10 on a Saturday and the United States Postal Service gives it a date of deposit of Saturday, the Office will accord and stamp the correspondence with the Saturday date.
 37 CFR 1.6(a)(2).

-The USPTO has established procedures and regulations for using the facilities of the Patent Search Room.
-The procedures for the Search Room include the requirement that users obtain and show, prior to entering the Search Room facilities, a User Pass.
-This pass can be obtained from the Office of Security next door to the Public Search Facility located on the first floor of the Madison East Building, 600 Dulany Street, Alexandria, VA 22314.
-User Passes will be issued to persons not under prohibition from using the search facilities who sign an application form and acknowledge receipt of a copy of the noted regulations.
-User Passes are nontransferable and are valid until reissue or revocation for cause.
-Office employees must show their building pass in order to enter the Patent Search Room.
+The USPTO has established procedures and regulations governing public conduct on all Office premises, and additional regulations specific to the use of public information facilities, including the Lutrelle F. Parker Sr. Public Search Facility, the Scientific and Technical Information Center, and the File Information Unit.
+A valid Public User or Visitor’s badge is required to enter USPTO facilities.
+This badge can be obtained from the Office of Security next door to the Public Search Facility located on the first floor of the Madison East Building, 600 Dulany Street, Alexandria, VA 22314.
+User badges will be issued to persons not under prohibition from using the search facilities who sign an application form and acknowledge receipt of a copy of the noted regulations.
+User badges are nontransferable and are valid until reissue or revocation for cause.
+Office employees must show their Building badges in order to enter the Patent Search Room.
 An On-line Service Card is required for access to all Public Search Facilities and on-line systems.
 On-line Service Cards are obtained at the Public Search Facility Receptionist Desk on a user’s first visit.

-Persons violating the regulations may be denied the use of the facilities in the Patent Search Room, and may further be subjected to prosecution under the Criminal Code.
-Additionally, the name of any person violating these regulations who is registered to practice before the Office may be forwarded to the Office of Enrollment and Discipline for appropriate action under 37 CFR Part 10 > and Part 11 < .
+Persons violating the regulations governing public conduct on Office premises (reproduced below) may be denied the use of Office facilities, and may further be subjected to prosecution under the Criminal Code.
+Additionally, the name of any person violating these regulations who is registered to practice before the Office may be forwarded to the Office of Enrollment and Discipline for appropriate action under 37 CFR Part 11.

 III.
 USE OF TECHNOLOGY CENTER FACILITIES